-How will the Current Market Uncertainty Affect my Argyle Pink Diamond Investment?
+How will the Current Market Uncertainty Affect my Australian Pink Diamond Investment?

 The significant downturn in the Australian stock market – around $60billion was wiped off the market value of companies listed on the All Ordinaries Index – the last 48 hours has prompted some of our clients to express concerns over whether or not their pink diamond investment will suffer a similar fate.